COUNTY PORTAL HOME ABOUT CDHS & CONTACTS OFFICES & DIVISIONS BOARDS & COMMISSIONS FINANCE, LEGISLATION & AUDITS TRAINING & RESOURCES

 The Division of Child Welfare focuses on strengthening the ability of the family to protect and care for their own children, minimizing harm to children and youth, and ensuring timely permanency planning.
 When safety is not possible within the family, services focus on the child's need for a stable, permanent home as quickly as possible.

-- The federal Family First Prevention Services Act allows Colorado to reshape child welfare and provide more proactive services, so more children and teens can grow up with their family.
+• The federal Family First Prevention Services Act allows Colorado to reshape child welfare and provide more proactive services, so more children and teens can grow up with their family.
 Additionally, across our state, local child welfare agencies will be able to partner with community-based service providers to respond to family needs and provide treatment in a setting that is designed to provide a higher level of care.

 The Division of Community Programs (DCP) works to create and elevate a community of practice around the work of the community-facing units within OCYF.
 These units include:

-- The Colorado Sexual Health Initiative - (CoSHI) provides youth with age-appropriate, medically accurate and evidence-based strategies that are proven to help reduce the risk of unintended pregnancy and sexually transmitted infections (STIs).
+• The Colorado Sexual Health Initiative (CoSHI) provides youth with age-appropriate, medically accurate and evidence-based strategies that are proven to help reduce the risk of unintended pregnancy and sexually transmitted infections (STIs).

-- The Domestic Violence Program - (DVP) primarily focuses on the needs of survivors of domestic violence and their families
+• The Domestic Violence Program (DVP) primarily focuses on the needs of survivors of domestic violence and their families

-- Juvenile Parole Board - (JPB) composed of nine members appointed by the Governor, promotes public safety by utilizing statutory criteria in the best interest of the juvenile and victim when reintegrating the juvenile into the community.
+• Juvenile Parole Board (JPB) composed of nine members appointed by the Governor, promotes public safety by utilizing statutory criteria in the best interest of the juvenile and victim when reintegrating the juvenile into the community.

-- Tony Grampsas Youth Services Program - (TGYS) a statutory program providing funding to community-based organizations for prevention and intervention programs for children, youth, and their families working to prevent youth crime and violence, youth alcohol, tobacco, and other drug use, student dropout, and child abuse and neglect.
+• Tony Grampsas Youth Services Program (TGYS) a statutory program providing funding to community-based organizations for prevention and intervention programs for children, youth, and their families working to prevent youth crime and violence, youth alcohol, tobacco, and other drug use, student dropout, and child abuse and neglect.

-- Client Services
+Client Services

 About Client Services

-Client Services processes complaints for CDHS that include concerns with Adult Protective Services, Behavioral Health, Child, Youth & Family, Child Support, Child Welfare, Domestic Violence, Foster Care, Low Income Energy Assistance Program (LEAP), Old Age Pension, Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Veterans Community Living Centers and more.
+Client Services processes complaints for CDHS that include concerns with Adult Protective Services, Behavioral Health, Child, Youth and Family, Child Support, Child Welfare, Domestic Violence, Foster Care, Low Income Energy Assistance Program (LEAP), Old Age Pension, Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), Veterans Community Living Centers and more.

-How to File a Complaint
+How to file a complaint

-General Complaints
+General complaints

-- General Complaints may be submitted by completing this form.
+General Complaints may be submitted by completing the online complaint form in English or Spanish

-- Please note the child welfare complaint review process may take up to eight weeks to complete.
+• Please note the child welfare complaint review process may take up to eight weeks to complete

-- If this is an emergency child protection issue, please call the State Hot Line number 1-844-264-5437
+• If this is an emergency child protection issue, please call the Child Abuse and Neglect Hotline at 1-844-264-5437

 Appeal a finding

-- To appeal a finding, please contact Child and Adult Mistreatment Dispute Review Section (CAMDRS) at 303.866.4546.
+To appeal a finding, please contact Child and Adult Mistreatment Dispute Review Section (CAMDRS) at 303.866.4546.

 Office of Colorado's Child Protection Ombudsman

-- The Office of Colorado’s Child Protection Ombudsman is required by the legislature to serve as an independent state agency that investigates complaints and grievances about child protection services, seek and recommend system improvements and serve as a resource.
+The Office of Colorado’s Child Protection Ombudsman is required by the legislature to serve as an independent state agency that investigates complaints and grievances about child protection services, seek and recommend system improvements and serve as a resource.

-- Each county has a Citizens Review Panel that provides a forum for grievances concerning the conduct of county department personnel in performing their duties.
+Each county has a Citizens Review Panel that provides a forum for grievances concerning the conduct of county department personnel in performing their duties.
 Further information is available regarding the Citizen Review process at Conflict Resolution Process (C.R.S.
 19-3-211).

 Complaints involving the courts and the judicial system